Skip to main content

 Can we enforce different policies for different teams?

 Yes.
-Six-tier role-based access control with department scoping.
+Role-based access control with department scoping.
 Skills, plugins, and MCP servers are scoped per role and per department.
 Engineering sees engineering tools.
 Finance sees finance tools.
 Policies are defined centrally and enforced consistently.

 Does this lock us into a single AI provider?